erikbern/ann-benchmarks/README.rst

 Results
 -------

 Currently this is on the full 1.15M vectors from GloVe (100 dimensions, trained from tweets).
+It's run on a c4.4xlarge instance on EC2.
 This is very much a work in progress... more results coming later!

 .. figure:: https://raw.github.com/erikbern/ann-benchmarks/master/plot.png